Student Scholarly Experiences

 While students may apply for a scholarly project with any faculty/staff supervisor, the following have already shared ideas for potential opportunities.

 Selected participants will spend eight weeks of their summer on campus while meeting with their faculty supervisor weekly.
 The start date varies with the project and will be worked out in conjunction with the faculty supervisor.
-Students receive housing on campus and a weekly stipend of $550.
+Students receive housing on campus and a weekly stipend of $600, and some meals at Saga.
 Each student is required to produce a short written summary of their research and present a poster at the Summer Research Symposium during Parent and Family Weekend.

 HOW TO APPLY